mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/README.md

 ![genomic-data-structure](scratch-space/genomic-data-structure.jpg)

+## Lesson #2 - Carefully read the requirements

+I just realized that I only needed to do one activity for each section:

+* General data reshaping and relationship to aggregation
+* Join, merge, look up

+I was thinking to myself: this is a very long homework ...so I am so sorry if my homework is lengthy.

 ***

 # Summary of homework 4 process

-I annotated quite extensively my homework 4, and it reads fairly like a narrative.
-Therefore, I will not repeat the same information here and will provide a brief overview of my learning process instead.
+I annotated my homework 4, and it reads fairly like a narrative.
+Therefore, this will only be brief overview of my learning process instead.
+Again, this has been much harder than expected, since I had to change dataset midway.
+Moreover, I have experienced computer issues with my keyboard writing mathematical symbols (e.g. ˚´¥ ƒåß∂ƒ) instead of letters all of a sudden (maybe due to overheating ...mac computers).

 ## Newly acquired skills or knowledge

+* Compare and use data manipulation functions between Tidyr, Reshape2 and Base R
+*